mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - 6 **Fire Cultists** (CR 3 each - immune to fire damage)
 - 4 **Unbound Champions** (CR 3 each)

+{{note
+**DM Note: Sister Mortua's Deception**

+Sister Mortua is not evil—she's been deceived.
+She believes The Unbound are recovering dangerous artifacts to PREVENT their misuse by corrupt governments.
+She doesn't know about Lord Shadows's true apocalyptic goals or that they plan to wake the dragon.

+**Roleplay Opportunity:** If players reveal the truth mid-battle (DC 18 Persuasion or presenting evidence), Mortua may hesitate, switch sides, or simply flee.
+She's lawful neutral, not a fanatic.
+Use her crisis of faith for dramatic effect.

+**If Mortua Survives:** She becomes either a recurring enemy (in denial), a reluctant ally (accepting the truth), or a witness who can expose The Unbound (if captured).
+}}

 **THIS WAKES THE DRAGON**

 **Three-Way Battle:**